Fall, Spring, Academic Year, Calendar Year

 As assigned by your study abroad advisor.

-Orientation for Spring 2015 participants is to be announced.
+Orientation for Fall 2015 participants is to be announced.

 A recent Newcastle participant produced this video with footage pulled from his semester abroad.
 Check out the Flickr photo album below, too.